scottgriv/PRG-Personal-Repository-Guidelines/README.md

 **PRG** was designed to solve this problem.

+## Getting Started

+To get started, you'll need to do the following:
+1. Fork this repository.
+2. Adjust the **Required Configurations** section in the `scripts/project_tier_table_generator.py` script to fit your needs.
+  - Add your custom domain name or your github.io URL to the `TIER_TABLE_URL` variable.
+  - Consult the [Table Generator Guide](./categories/table_generator_guide.md) for more details.
+3. Add a [PRG Connection File](PRG.md) file to the root of each of your repositories.

+  - Consult the [Category Guidelines](#1-categories) section for more details.

+ If you decide to fork it and make changes to it, please provide proper credit by linking back to the main branch of this repository!
+Thank you!

 ## What's Inside?

 Below is a list of the files and folders in this repository and what they are used for: